ViktroNZ/Puppeteer/README.md

 7. Open up the LiveLink Face App on your phone, get the Live Link subject name (it's at the bottom of the iPhone app screen) and type that into the `Live Link Subject` Name field of the `Puppeteer_Actor`
 8. With the LiveLink Face App running on your phone, press Play.
 Hopefully it should all be working!
 9. Press 1 to toggle the Puppeteer UI

+18/8/2022 - A lot of people have been having issue with opening the interface with the "1" key.
+A workaround is to replace the Key Event with Begin Play, though it's a pretty bad workaround as you can't disable the UI easily afterwards.
+I did some Googling and some people fixed this issue by setting "Auto Receive Input" to "Player 0".
+You can do this by opening the User_BP and finding that option in the Details pane (on the right by default).